Looking for the exact list of on-page SEO techniques in 2019 that can double your search traffic?

 In the technical part, keep the image lighter so that it doesn’t impact the page loading time.
 If your screenshots are heavier, you can try to reduce their size using online tools like Kraken or Optimizilla (both are free but charge for more usage).

-If you use a premium theme like Thrive Themes (Swadhin uses it here on DigitalGYD Blog), they come up with inbuilt image optimizer so that it reduces the size of any image you upload without any change in quality.
+If you use a premium theme like Thrive Themes, they come up with inbuilt image optimizer so that it reduces the size of any image you upload without any change in quality.

 This way you save time by bypassing the compression stage for each of your images and also saves you the extra subscription for the compression services.